HRonak19/JAVA/TOPICS/4 Condition Statement/IF ELSE/README.md

 ```
 if (condition) {
     // Code runs if condition is true
-} else {
+}else {
     // Code runs if condition is false
 }
 ```